MAMBO-Habitat/workshops/README.md

 # Workshops

-Workshop material and other support material for the workshops
+This repository holds workshop material that covers a machine learning method for analysing drone image data to detect individual Hawthorn shrub clumps.
 * Tutorial [notebooks](notebooks) that demo the approaches and reuse the code in other repositories
 * Slides [slides](slides)

-# MAMBO WP4 - workshops

-This repository holds workshop material that covers machine learning methods for analysing drone images in complement with other data sources.

 ## Contents

-Current contents:

 * Preparing data for training - [try on Colab](https://colab.research.google.com/drive/1Jw6aOe1ulKMfaSIUqwGEbnCwyzUSM9lv?usp=sharing)
 * Training a model and assessing its quality [try on Colab](https://colab.research.google.com/drive/1FZEvjp5--BEk2Gmr29rnyDK5VmPgQslM?usp=sharing)
 * Using the model to make predictions about where shrubs are [try on Colab](https://colab.research.google.com/drive/1PEJNda63960oLgcxx07EPQIpweB3bYmI?usp=sharing)